LibraryCarpentry/lc-second-website/_posts/2018/07/2018-07-18-lc-nz-roadshow.md

 ### I am grateful !

 Thanks again to everyone who came along and either learned or helped at the workshops, and thanks again to Annette Beattie and [Universities New Zealand](https://www.universitiesnz.ac.nz/) for funding the trip.

+Thanks Jonah and ALeksandra for saving my voice!

+Thanks also to Mik Black at the University of Otago for including Library Carpentry at ResBaz Dunedin and for giving me a chance to talk up The Carpentries there as well.

+Also thanks to Gillan Elliott, formerly of the University of Otago Library, for her enthusiasm about and support for Library Carpentry at Otago.